Qubes-Community/Contents/README.md

 This page is about the 'Contents' repository, which hosts user-contributed Documentation and code/resources.

-The project's main page is [here](https://qubes-community.github.io/)
+For more information about the project, see [this page](https://qubes-community.github.io/).

 User contributed Documentation and code/resources are respectively in the `docs/` and `code/` subfolders of the ['Contents'](https://github.com/Qubes-Community/Contents) repository.
 Please see the README.md in each of those folders for more information.